Skip to main content

 docker run -p 8080:80 nginx

-β€’ Maps host port to container port
+β€’ Maps a host port to a container port using HOST_PORT:CONTAINER_PORT

 -P (publish-all)